Techtonica/curriculum/_templates/project.md

 ### Step 1 - Create X

+- Always err on the side of including _too much hand-holding_ and step-by-step.
 - For earlier projects, you should include very step-by-step instructions with code snippets.
 - For later projects, you can just include any important intro steps and some code examples of the first step(s).